Do you do just mouldings?

 No. We can recommend several excellent cabinet makers in your area!

 We inspect before YOU buy.
 Common problems we pay attention to: Chatter marks or zebra stripes created from poorly set-up machines; Snipe or gouge cuts near the end of the moulding.
 Although you may find a natural knot here and there, we make sure what you buy is entirely usable.
 You receive what you order, plus.
 This means you will not be forced to cut off split or gouged moulding ends before you start your project.
-This will also save you time (money) not having to pick through their limited supply of quality mouldings.
+This will also save you time (money) not having to pick through their limited supply of mouldings.
 We try to give you custom lengths to minimize your waste.
 We will match your existing profile the others don't carry.
 We offer free delivery to most areas and will deliver to your job site.

 Are there samples I can look at?